-This post provides information and showcases five selected videos about African American puppeteer Kevin Clash & the Sundance Film Festival award winning documentary "Being Elmo: A Puppeteer's Journey", a film by Constance Marks.
+This post provides information and showcases three selected videos about African American puppeteer Kevin Clash & the Sundance Film Festival award winning documentary "Being Elmo: A Puppeteer's Journey", a film by Constance Marks.

 The content of this post is presented for historical, educational, entertainment, and aesthetic purposes.
 The copyrights remain with their owners.